pandigh/create-user-in-mysql/mysql-commands.md

     FLUSH PRIVILEGES;

+# how to create database in mysql

+     CREATE DATABASE database_name;

-# how to  view table data
+ # how to delete database

-      SELECT * From pandi ;
+       DROP DATABASE Sanjana;

   # how to change the database

        use Sanjana;

+  # how to check which database you are selected

+       SELECT DATABASE();

   # how to create the table

        CREATE  TABLE  pandi  (Memberid int , MemberName varchar(255) , MemeberAge  int);

+   # how to  view table data

+      SELECT * From pandi ;

+  # how to rename the table

+     RENAME TABLE old_table_name TO new_table_name

   # how to delete the table

          DROP Table pandi;

-   # how to create database in mysql

-         create database Sanjana;

-   # how to delete database

-       DROP DATABASE Sanjana;

    # how to insert to data in tables

        INSERT INTO pandi VALUES (1, 'pandi', 30);
+INSERT INTO table name
+VALUES ()

    # how to view the batabase